-We are now posting at-home mosquito science activities for you all to enjoy.
-These games and science activities are inspired by our Mosquitoes & Me programming and don’t require special equipment or mosquito-science expertise.
-Click here to get started and check back weekly for new activities.
+New, at-home mosquito science activities are now available for everyone to enjoy.
+Follow the link to find games and science activities inspired by our Mosquitoes & Me programming.
+Don’t worry, they don’t require any special equipment or mosquito-science expertise.
+Click here to get started today!

 Young Scientists and Ambitious Teachers Improving Health in an Urban Ecosystem

 Principal investigators for this project are Dr. Katherine Richardson Bruna and Dr. Lyric Bartholomay.
 Their long-term goal is to interrupt the reproduction of educational and health disparities in a low-income, urban context and to support historically-excluded youth in their trajectories toward science.
 The overall objective of this project is to promote authentic science, ambitious teaching, and an orientation to science pursuits among elementary students participating in a university-school-community partnership promise program through inquiry focused on mosquitoes and human health.
 The following specific aims will be pursued in support of the overall objective:

 - Historically-excluded youth will develop authentic science knowledge, skills, and dispositions, as well as curiosity, interest, and positive identification with science, and motivation for continued science study by participating in a scientific community and engaging in the activities and discourses of the discipline.
 Teams of students and educators will engage in community-based participatory research aimed at assessing and responding to health and well-being issues that are linked to mosquitoes in urban, low-income communities.
 In addition, the study of mosquitoes will engage student curiosity and interest, enhance their positive identification with science, and motivate their continued study.
 Learn more.